 My thermostatic radiator valve snapped off

-A radiator valve snapped off is quite a common problem and as long as the valve isn’t leaking it is luckily pretty easy to fix.
+It is quite a common to find that a radiator valve is broken and as long as the valve isn’t leaking it is luckily pretty easy to fix.

 What are thermostatic radiator valves